Community Service Work-Study Student Resources

 Get Advice

 Not sure where to start?
-Talk to a student who's participated in CSWS.
+Talk to a student who has participated in Community Service Work-Study (CSWS).

 Finding a Job

 Most CSWS placements are developed by the applicant with the assistance of their community partner organization and Haas Center staff.
 As you begin researching potential placement opportunities, consider established opportunities, particularly internships that are being advertised as either paid or unpaid.
-Don't limit your search to published internships, however; other organizations may be interested in developing a community service work-study opportunity that matches your interest with their needs.
+Don't limit your search to published internships; other organizations may be interested in developing a Community Service Work-Study opportunity.

 Please review the Partner Organization Eligibility section on the CSWS Resources for Community Partners page to understand which organizations will qualify for the CSWS program.

 1. Think jobs, internships, or volunteer opportunities.
-Many may qualify as Community Service Work-Study (CSWS) positions (as long as your position does not displace current employees).
+Many may qualify as CSWS positions (as long as your position does not displace current employees).

 2. Start early.
 It may take time to secure the best placement.
-Don't wait until the last minute, because positions may already be filled.
-Start the search in late fall quarter, arrange for interviews over the holiday break, and, once you receive an offer, complete the application to meet the early deadline in February.
+Don't wait until the last minute because positions may already be filled.

 3. Create your own experience.
 Don't limit your search to what you see in print.
 Many organizations are interested in working with this program and hosting a student when they are asked.

 4. Don't get discouraged.
-You may hear "no," but don't let that discourage you.
-Move on to the next organization.
+If an organization says no, move on to the next organization.

 5. Explore your options.
 Search for organizations that interest you and could provide a valuable learning and skill building experience.
 Consider these questions as you begin your search process: